 Poor navigation in 3D Showcase happens because of the way the space was captured.
-There are two reasons why navigation can be blocked:
+There are three reasons why navigation can be blocked:

 - A door was closed during one scan and open in another.

 - A window or mirror marking was incorrectly placed in the Capture app while scanning.

 Both situations can cause a "wall" to appear in the 3D mesh data that underlies each Matterport Space.
 This wall then blocks normal navigation for the end-user.
 Thankfully, this can be fixed by the person who captured the space.

 The person who captured the space has to do three things: